-This paper explores the technical and art historical importance of dowel holes, a largely overlooked source of material evidence for the study of fifth-century Greek bronze-statuary development.
-Generally, the artistic revolution in Greek sculpture is associated with the Persian Wars, with two sculptors, Kritios and Nesiotes, and with a sculptural group: the Tyrannicides, precisely dated to 477/6 B.C.E.
-From an art historical point of view, I discuss whether their statues can indeed be considered “revolutionary”.
+This paper explores the technical and art-historical importance of dowel holes, a largely overlooked source of material evidence for the study of fifth-century Greek bronze statuary.
+Generally, the “artistic revolution” in Greek sculpture is associated with the Persian Wars, with two sculptors, Kritios and Nesiotes, and with their sculptural group, the Tyrannicides, precisely dated to 477/6 BC.
+From an art-historical point of view, I discuss whether their statues can indeed be considered “revolutionary.”
 For this purpose, I investigate inscribed and signed bases connected to Kritios and Nesiotes, in order to identify and highlight technical improvements in Greek sculpture.
-Thanks to a fresh and close inspection of dowel holes and remains of footprints, I argue that it is not until Polykleitos’ activity and Kyniskos’ base in Olympia that we can detect a new technical solution in positioning bronze sculptures and, consequently, in rendering poses.
-In this perspective I conclude that the balance on one leg (uno crure), a peculiarity of Polykleitos’ works attested by the remaining dowel holes and in Pliny (NH 34.55–56), represents a turning point in perfecting the representation of the human figure and a different solution to the problem of ponderation.
-Indeed, I argue that Polykleitos’ fundamental innovation breaks with the traditional stance of sculptures and their resulting characteristic rigidity and inaugurates a new technical and artistic phase.
+Thanks to a fresh and close inspection of dowel holes and remains of footprints, I argue that it is not until Polykleitos’s activity and not before the Kyniskos base in Olympia that we can detect a new technical solution in positioning bronze sculptures and, consequently, in rendering poses.
+The different posture resulting from the shift of balance from both feet to one only has profound artistic, technical and anatomical implications.
+Polykleitos’ fundamental characteristic breaks with the previous rules and traditional stance and represents a revolutionary innovation.
+I conclude that the balance on one leg (uno crure), a peculiarity of Polykleitos’s works attested by the remaining dowel holes and in Pliny (Naturalis historia 34.55–56), represents a turning point in perfecting the representation of the human figure and a different solution to the problem of ponderation.

-1. Defining the Severe Style Period
+[A-head]1.
+Defining the Severe-style Period

+[main text]

-The Artistic Revolution in Greek Sculpture is generally associated with one fundamental historical event, the Persian Wars, with two of the most important sculptors of the late sixth–early fifth century B.C.E., Kritios and Nesiotes, and with a sculptural group: the Tyrannicides.
-The chronological span between the end of the Persian Wars, the destruction of the monuments on the Athenian Acropolis (480/79 BC) and the beginning of the construction of the Parthenon (448/7 BC) is commonly labelled as Severe style Period in archaeological literature.
-In this paper I would like to discuss about the notion of Artistic Revolution in Greek Art from a different, unconventional perspective: the totally neglected dowel holes on bases.
-For this reason, I will investigate the archaeological evidence in order to single out and highlight technical improvements in Greek sculpture.
+The artistic revolution in Greek sculpture is generally associated with one fundamental historical event, the Persian Wars; with two of the most important sculptors of the late sixth–early fifth century BC, Kritios and Nesiotes; and with a sculptural group: the Tyrannicides.
+The chronological span between the end of the Persian Wars—marked by the destruction of the monuments on the Athenian Acropolis (480/79 BC)—and the beginning of the construction of the Parthenon (448/7 BC) is commonly labelled as the “Severe style period” in archaeological literature.
+In this paper I discuss the notion of the artistic revolution in Greek art from an unconventional and entirely neglected perspective: the dowel holes on statue bases.
+I investigate the archaeological evidence in order to single out and highlight technical improvements in Greek sculpture, which in turn had aesthetic implications.